gthar/terraform/README.md

 fetches the secrets (from `pass`) and exports the variables for api keys and tokens needed by the different providers.

+Additionally, I also wrote a simple `Makefile` to init/plan/apply quickly.

 ## Backend

 I use the pg backend on a PostgreSQL hosted on my NAS.